Frikster/Mesoscale-Brain-Explorer/README.md

 sudo pip3 install pyopengl
 ```

-The above intrsuctions assume you have pip3 set up.
+The above intructions assume you have pip3 set up.
 If you don't simply do this:
 ```bash
 sudo apt-get update
 sudo apt-get -y install python3-pip